Technigo/project-mongo-api/README.md

 # Mongo API Project

 Continuing working on the API built in the Express API Project, this is a book API built in Node using Express.
-Instead of using a the data straight from books.json, the API uses MongoDB and Mongoose to store the data.
+Instead of using the data straight from books.json, the API uses MongoDB and Mongoose to store the data.

 The following endpoints are available:
 - Root: `/`